Prof. Liang Dai

 Research Description

-In addition, Dai studies gravitational waves from merging compact objects as a non-electromagnetic view of the Universe.
-He is interested in a range of research topics, including detection and parameter inference of gravitational wave signals recorded with the LIGO/Virgo/KAGRA experiment, gravitational lensing of distant merging black holes, and Galactic double white dwarf systems as low-frequency gravitational wave sources.
-Recently, Prof. Dai is interested in the potential use of gravitationally lensed Fast Radio Bursts for fundamental physics through precision timing.
+Dai studies gravitational waves from black holes and compact stars as a non-electromagnetic window to see the Universe.
+He is interested in a range of research topics, including detection and parameter inference of gravitational wave signals recorded by LIGO/Virgo/KAGRA, gravitational lensing of distant merging black holes, and Galactic double white dwarf systems as low-frequency gravitational wave sources.
+Recently, Prof. Dai investigated the potential use of Fast Radio Bursts for fundamental physics through precision timing.

-Dai is also interested in novel methodologies to search for imprints of New Physics in the Cosmic Microwave Background (CMB) and in the cosmic Large Scale Structure, which can inform us about the physics of the primordial Universe.
-Most recently, his group studies the so-called the cosmic birefringence effect as a sensitive probe of cosmic strings, which are stringy topological defects in an axion-like quantum field that might have formed from a phase transition in the early Universe.
+Dai and his group devise novel methodologies to search for hints of New Physics in the Cosmic Microwave Background (CMB) and in the cosmic Large Scale Structure, which can inform us about the physics of the primordial Universe.
+His group studies the so-called the cosmic birefringence effect as a sensitive probe of ultralight axion fields.
+His group is also developing a novel method that leverage polarized radio emission from galaxies for measuring cosmic shear and birefringence, which can be applied to upcoming radio galaxy surveys.

 Dai received a B.S. in Physics from Peking University in 2011.
 Later on, he earned his Ph.D. in Physics from the Johns Hopkins University in 2015 working on theoretical cosmology.
 From 2015 to 2018, he was awarded an NASA Einstein fellowship and was appointed a postdoctoral Member at the Institute for Advanced Study in the School of Natural Sciences.
 From 2018 to 2020, he was a long-term John Bahcall postdoctoral fellow at the Institute for Advanced Study, before he joined the faculty in the Department of Physics at the University of California, Berkeley.